Thompson Water Seal and Paint: A Winning Combination or Not?

 • The adhesive strength of the sealant may diminish if another layer obstructs its contact with air and moisture.

-Before proceeding with painting over Thompson Water Seal, evaluate whether these water-repellent features might hinder your project.
-If you choose to move forward with painting:
+Before proceeding, evaluate whether these water-repellent features might hinder your project.
+If you choose to move forward:

-1. Ensure that the surface preparation aligns with both the sealant’s and the paint’s requirements.
+1. Ensure surface preparation aligns with both the sealant’s and the paint’s requirements.

 2. Select paints specifically formulated for sealed surfaces or those known for their strong adhesion in challenging conditions.